jeremiahflaga/communication-mechanisms-playground/README.md

 Another reference which I read a few days ago (by Aug 26, 2020) while learning Microservices in .NET: ["Communication in a microservice architecture"](https://docs.microsoft.com/en-us/dotnet/architecture/microservices/architect-microservice-container-applications/communication-in-microservice-architecture)

+> The biggest challenge when changing from a monolithic application to a microservices-based application lies in changing the **communication mechanism**.

-> Client and services can communicate through many different types of communication, each one targeting a different scenario and goals.
+> **Client and services can communicate through many different types of communication**, each one targeting a different scenario and goals.